less-darker/less-darker/README.md

 Written in JavaScript, compiled with [Electron]([https://www.electronjs.org/](https://github.com/electron/electron)).
 Less Darker is a simple, free and open-source companion app for [Dark & Darker](https://darkanddarker.com/).

-Please help support the hard-working team at [IRONMACE](https://www.ironmace.com/) by buying a copy of their game!
+Please help support the hard-working team at [IronMace](https://www.ironmace.com/) by buying a copy of their game!

-## Features
-  ### Client

-  - Displays your ping to Dark and Darker's servers (currently only supporting USEast - others coming soon!)
-    - Check your ping outside the game
-    - Minimal packet size to keep your game lag-free

-  - Displays if Dark and Darker is detected by our client
-    - For peace of mind

-  - 'X' to Minimize to tray
-    - So that I can be cool like Discord

-  ### Overlay

-  - Ping overlay
-    - Basic design for minimal distraction in-game

 ## System Requirements

 - If you can run Dark and Darker, you can probably run this.
 - 64-bit Windows 10, 11
 - This is all Dark and Darker currently supports, so we do not plan on adding support for any other platforms.

 ## Get Started

 - Download the installer from our latest [release](https://github.com/less-darker/less-darker/releases) or from our [official website](https://lessdarker.com)
 - After installation, Less Darker should automatically launch
 - Make sure to pin the program somewhere you will remember, or follow [this easy guide](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) to have it launch on startup.